terraform-ibm-modules/terraform-ibm-watsonx-saas-da/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 <!-- Add a description of module(s) in this repo -->
-The **WatsonX SaaS Deployment Architecture** (Watsonx DA in the  following) is designed to automate the deployment and configuration of the **IBM watsonx** platform in an IBM Cloud Account.
+The **Watsonx SaaS Deployment Architecture (Watsonx DA)** is designed to automate the deployment and configuration of the **IBM watsonx** platform in an IBM Cloud Account.
-The IBM watsonx platform is made of several services working together to offer AI capabilities to end users.
-It includes one instance of `Watson Machine Learning` service, one instance of `Watson Studio` service, and one instance of `Cloud Object Storage` service, which allow the user to start experimenting with foundation models and prompts.
+The **IBM watsonx** platform is made of several services working together to offer AI capabilities to end users, who can explore them using [IBM watsonx projects](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html?context=wx&audience=wdp).
-The Watsonx DA offers the deployment of the additional services: `watsonx Assistant`, `Watson Discovery`, and `watsonx.governance` during the initial deployment or later during the lifecycle of the DA.
+On that purpose, the **Watsonx DA** also configures a *starter project* for an IBM Cloud user.

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->